fsharp/fslang-design/RFCs/FS-1009-mutually-referential-types-and-modules-single-scope.md

 * it doesn't make declarations independent of ordering - type inference is still order-specific when resolving members

+The proposed change is non-breaking, it is an optional extension to the language.
+Because of the slightly ungainly syntax it is not expected that this would be the norm for F# development.

 # Motivation
 [motivation]: #motivation